Skip to content

 Field Type Default Description

-total_lines integer() Total lines
+total_lines integer() Total number of lines (including blank and comment lines).

-node_count integer() Number of nodes
+node_count integer() Total number of nodes in the syntax tree.

-max_depth integer() Maximum depth
+max_depth integer() Maximum nesting depth reached in the syntax tree.

 ImportInfo